Governor's Arts Awards

 Originally presented in 1973, the biennial awards recognize excellence in artistic achievement, philanthropy, arts education, and leadership in the arts.
 The awards also build statewide awareness of the important role the arts play in Indiana.

 In addition to recognizing key contributors to the arts, the IAC commissions an Indiana artist to design and create each award.
-The artist is selected through a statewide call for artists by the same independent panel that selects the Award's recipients
+The artist is selected through a statewide call for artists by the same independent panel that selects the award recipients.

 Who is eligible to receive an award?